 - Brown trout in smaller rivers and streams average 7-14 inches long and 2 pounds.
 In the larger waters brown trout are longer and heavier.

-- Smallmouth bass oldest reported age is 26 years.
+- Smallmouth oldest reported age is 26 years.

-- Brown trout’s age varies from habitat to habitat.
+- Brown’s age varies from habitat to habitat.
 In smaller waters they average 5 years and up to 10 years in larger bodies of water.

 - Other smaller fish

 Smallmouth consume the following: